-Budgeted cost: £22,625
+Budgeted cost: £ 21,540

 Activity Evidence that supports this approach Challenge number(s) addressed Develop a high quality teaching, assessment and a curriculum which responds to the needs of pupils: We will follow a mastery approach and we will improve teacher feedback.
 We will make sure that teachers have good subject knowledge and pedagogical expertise.
 We will do this through effective CPD and through peer collaboration with a coaching approach.
 We will be working with The Literacy Company and the North West Maths Hub on specific programmes to support this.
 Evidence indicates that high quality teaching is the most important lever schools have to improve pupil attainment, including for disadvantaged pupils.
 Schools should focus on building teacher knowledge and pedagogical expertise, curriculum development, and the purposeful use of assessment.
 In some cases, this may include the selection of high-quality curriculum materials, or investment in the use of standardised assessments.
-Supporting resources: The EEF's guidance reports offer practical, evidence-based advice to schools on a range of topics to support high quality teaching, such as improving literacy, maths, science and improving teacher feedback.
-The EEF Toolkit includes summaries of the best available evidence on approaches.
-2
+Supporting resources: 2

 Professional development on evidence-based approaches: We will follow a Mastery Readiness programme with the North West Maths Hub and we will be developing our reading curriculum with The Literacy Company.
 All staff will have support to develop their professional learning logs following evidence based approaches for their subject leader action plans.
 One member of staff will complete their NPQSL.
 Supporting continuous and sustained professional development (PD) on evidence-based classroom approaches is important to develop the practice of teachers in your setting.
 The content of PD should be based on the best available evidence.
 Effective PD is likely to require a balanced approach that includes building knowledge, motivating teachers, developing teacher techniques, and embedding practice.
 Supporting resources: The EEF Toolkit and guidance reports.
 The EEF's 'Effective Professional Development' guidance report offers support in designing and delivering PD and selecting external PD.
 The EEF has developed support tools to go alongside the 'Effective Professional Development' guidance, such as 'Considering a balanced design', and more here.
 2 4 Mentoring and coaching: We will continue to work on our coaching ethos in school.
 We will build on our CollectiveEd: Coaching, Mentoring and Professional Learning Award and follow the next stage of our action plan.
 All staff will have coaching sessions with peer reviews.
 Our ECT will have a mentor and support from an accredited ECT Induction Tutor who is a member of SLT.
 A common form of support for teacher professional development is mentoring and/or coaching, particularly for early career teachers.
 Schools should carefully consider the mechanisms, for example, whether they are going to be adopting a mentoring or coaching approach.
-Supporting resources: • The EEF guidance on 'Effective Professional Development' is accompanied by a poster to help consider the 'Effective Mechanisms of PD' - i.e. what are the essential elements that make mentoring or coaching more likely to be effective.
+Supporting resources: The EEF guidance on 'Effective Professional Development' is accompanied by a poster to help consider the 'Effective Mechanisms of PD' - i.e. what are the essential elements that make mentoring or coaching more likely to be effective.
 2 4

-Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £6,577
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)

+Budgeted cost: £ 8,577